ApisTox: a new benchmark dataset for the classification of small molecules toxicity on honey bees: Methods

 Both the PPDB and BPDB are reviewed, managed, and updated through literature and legal resources, following established data curation protocols and guidelines.
 Those databases received endorsements from leading chemical and agrochemical organizations, including the International Union of Pure and Applied Chemistry (IUPAC) and the Food and Agriculture Organization (FAO).
-They are continuously updated, and we use data from 22nd February 2024.
+They are continuously updated, and we use data obtained at 22nd February 2024.
+Raw data obtained at this date is included with other files for reproducibility, as described in detail in section \q{PPDB and BPDB}.

 All datasets undergo data processing and cleaning procedures, in order to unify their structure and fill missing fields.
 The entire workflow has been summarized in Figure \ref{fig:workflow_diagram}.
+The workflow itself constitutes a major novel contribution in this work, fully describing the set of procedures for parsing, merging, cleaning and deduplication of those three databases, with the reusable, open source code available.

-During the entire data cleaning and processing, we save all removed rows, along with removal reason, in a separate file, and include it along the rest of the raw and processed data (see Data Records section for details).
+During the entire data cleaning and processing, we save all removed rows, along with removal reason, in a separate file, and include it along the rest of the raw and processed data (see \q{Data Records} section for details).
 Manual analysis of this data allowed us to verify the correctness of processing steps.
 In further sections, we describe them, and their rationale, in detail.